shoeffner/mthesis/src/gaze_library.md

 The decision to release Gaze as a +FOSS under the MIT License [@MITLicense] was done because the author strongly believes that Open Source and Open Access are important for research.
-By allowing everyone to use and modify the software and to access the accompanying documentation and thesis, other researches can verify and reproduce the results.
+By allowing everyone to use and modify the software and to access the accompanying documentation and thesis, other researchers can verify and reproduce the results.
 Other individuals can get all available information about the project without having to pay for a journal or buying a software license.
 In case they are interested in the project, they can improve